Why Does My Toddler Wake Up Crying From Naps?

 1. Sleep Cycles

 Like adults, toddlers sleep in cycles, going in and out of light and deep stages of sleep.
 When children wake up in a lighter stage of sleep, it can make them very confused and disoriented.
 It comes as a little bit of a shock, so crying may follow.
-One suggestion to help your child wake up better is learning the timing when your toddler wakes up.
-Try timing naptime to the end of one of the sleep cycles.
-A nap length is usually about 1.5 to 2 hours.

 2. Sleep Environment

 The sleep environment can spell the difference in how your toddler greets the morning.
 The sleep of most children is easily disturbed by noise, light, and temperature.
-A quiet, dark, pleasantly cool room is more conducive to sound sleeping and minimal stressed waking.
-Blackout curtains and a white noise machine may be helpful in this regard.
+This is a common response as to why do toddlers cry when they wake up.

 3. Hunger or Thirst